gramework/gramework/docs/README.md

 ```

 ### Serving prepared bytes
-The example below will serve byte slice:
+The example below will serve a byte slice:

 ```go
 package main